jgehring/Laudio/README.rst

 Contributing
 ============

-To contribute send a mail to: bernhard.posselt@gmx.at
+To contribute send a mail to: bernhard.posselt@gmx.at or join the channel on Freenode

 License
 =======